open-physiology/open-physiology-viewer/manual/model.md

  The property `hostedNodes` may contain a set of nodes that are positioned on the link.
  This set should never include the link's source and target nodes.

 ## Lyph
  Lyphs in the ApiNATOMY lyph viewer are shown as 2d rectangles either with straight or rounded corners.
 A lyph defines the layered tissue material that constitutes a body conduit vessel (a duct, canal, or other tube that contains or conveys a body fluid) when it is rotated around its axis.

  The shape of the lyph is defined by its `topology`.
-The topology value `TUBE` represents a conduit with two open ends which, when joint to other tubes, can form a longer tube conduit.
-The values of `BAG` and `BAG2` represent ducts with one closed (not passable) end.
-Finally, the topology value `CYST` denotes a duct with two closed ends.
+The topology value `TUBE` represents a conduit with two open ends.
+The values of `BAG` and `BAG2` represent a conduit with one closed end.
+Finally, the topology value `CYST` represents a conduit with both ends closed (a capsule).

  ```json
  {